Marietta Wrongful Death Attorney

 Wrongful Death FAQs

 If you believe your relative died because of someone else’s careless, reckless, or malicious behavior, call a wrongful death lawyer immediately.
 You should learn more about your legal options.

 It depends on the circumstances.
 If the cause of your loved one’s death is clear, such as a car crash, an autopsy might not be necessary.
-If there’s any doubt to what caused your loved one’s death, an autopsy may be important evidence in a wrongful death claim.
+In medical malpractice cases, an autopsy is frequently beneficial.
+An autopsy is also beneficial if there is any kind of delay between the injury and death.
+If there’s any doubt about what caused your loved one’s death, an autopsy may be important evidence in a wrongful death claim.

 Possibly.
 It depends on a variety of factors.
 The survival action is for the estate.
 The compensation is given to the estate, not directly to surviving relatives.
 This compensation is then distributed along with the rest of the estate to your loved one’s beneficiaries.
-If there is a will, then the funds would be distributed according to the will’s instructions.
-If there is no will, then Georgia’s intestacy statutes would specify who gets what.
+If there is a will, the funds would be distributed according to the will’s instructions.
+Georgia’s intestacy statutes will specify who gets what if there is no will.

 The Champion Firm is committed to treating you like family and helping you obtain maximum compensation as you go through this trying time.
 We will work on your behalf while you focus on your well-being and your loved ones.